The Nike Employee Store: How To Get In and What To Expect (Beaverton, Oregon)

 To start the process of getting on the invite list, you’ll need to provide your full name and email address (where the Nike Guest Shopping Pass will be emailed to).
 Alternatively, the employee may give you a physical Nike Guest Pass which usually has an expiration date.

-My experience: a few weeks before our planned trip, my boyfriend had reached out to his old coworker that still works at Nike.
+My experience: a few weeks before our planned trip, my boyfriend had reached out to his old coworker who still works at Nike.
 He requested two passes to visit the Nike Company Store in Beaverton, and luckily his friend still had some available.
 Score!

 After providing him with our names and email addresses, we received an email confirmation that we were all set up with access to visit the Nike Company Store from 9/19 – 9/21.
 No physical passes were given to us, just email confirmations.